 Lion Gulch [CLOSED] is a 5.7 mile out and back trail located near Lyons, Colorado that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible from June until August.
+The trail is primarily used for hiking and horses and is best used from June until August.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash